rancher/dashboard/docs/developer/machine-drivers.md

 Cloud Credentials store the username & password, or other similar information, needed to talk to a particular provider.
 There is typically a 1-to-1 mapping of cloud credentials to drivers.
 If one provider (e.g. Amazon) has both a *Machine* driver for RKE (using EC2) and a *Cluster* driver for Kontainer Engine (using EKS) then you can and should use a single shared type of credential (e.g. `aws`) for both.

-The cloud credential component lives in the top-level `cloud-credential` directory in the repo.
-The file should be named the same as the driver, in all lowercase (e.g. `cloud-credential/digitalocean.vue`).
+The cloud credential component lives in the top-level `cloud_credential` directory in the repo.
+The file should be named the same as the driver, in all lowercase (e.g. `cloud_credential/digitalocean.vue`).

 If there is a reason to rename it or map multiple drivers to the same credential, configure that in the [plugins store](`../../../../store/plugins.js`).
 There is also other info in there about how guesses are taken on what each field is for and how it should be displayed.
 These can be customized for your driver by importing and calling `configureCredential()` and `mapDriver()`.